 "synopsis" may belong to another edition of this title.

-Dr. Marc works as a senior scientist at the Swiss Ornithological Institute, Seerose 1, 6204 Sempach, Switzerland.
-This is a non-profit NGO with about 160 employees dedicated primarily to bird research, monitoring, and conservation.
-Marc was trained as a plant population ecologist at the Swiss Universities of Basel and Zuerich.
-After a 2-year postdoc at the (then) USGS Patuxent Wildlife Center in Laurel, MD.
-During the last 20 years he has worked at the interface between population ecology, biodiversity monitoring, wildlife management, and statistics.
-He has published more than 100 peer-reviewed journal articles and five textbooks on applied statistical modeling.
-He has also been very active in teaching fellow biologists and wildlife managers the concepts and tools of modern statistical analysis in their fields in workshops all over the world, something which goes together with his books, which target the same audiences.
+Dr. Marc Kéry is a senior scientist at the Swiss Ornithological Institute, a non-profit NGO with about 200 employees dedicated primarily to bird research, monitoring, and conservation.
+Marc was trained as a plant population ecologist at the universities of Basel and Zürich, Switzerland.
+After a 2-year postdoc at the (then) USGS Patuxent Wildlife Center in Laurel, USA, he moved into animal population ecology and during the last 25 years has worked at the interface between population ecology, biodiversity monitoring, wildlife management, and applied statistics.
+He has published more than 150 peer-reviewed journal articles and six textbooks on applied statistical modeling.
+He has taught more than 60 one-week workshops all over the world to biologists and wildlife managers about the concepts and practice of modern statistical analysis in their fields, something which goes together with his books, which target the same audiences.

 Introduction to WINbugs for Ecologists is an introduction to Bayesian statistical modeling, written for ecologists by an ecologist, using the widely available WinBUGS package.
 Examples are placed within a comprehensive and largely non-mathematical overview of linear, generalized linear (GLM), mixed and generalized linear mixed models (GLMM).
 This book will be of interest to any quantitative scientist who uses regression-type models, especially ecologists, agronomists, geologists, epidemiologists, sociologists, and psychologists.
 This book: